This API generates a content of a successful token response that the authorization server implementation returns to the client application.

 The subject (= resource owner's ID) of the access token.

-Even if an access token has been issued by the call of /api/auth/token API, this parameter is null if the flow of the token request was
+Even if an access token has been issued by calling /api/auth/token API, this parameter is null if the flow of the token request was

 The scopes covered by the access token.